 Select the Path System variable and click on the Edit button to modify it.

-Append string “;%PY_HOME%;%PY_HOME%\Scripts\” at the end of the existing value of the Path variable.
+Append the string “;%PY_HOME%;%PY_HOME%\Scripts\” at the end of the existing value of the Path variable.
 Semicolon “;” acts as a string separator.

 Click on the OK button to save the modification.